MadGoatHaz/blupow/docs/CONTRIBUTING.md

+# Contributing to BluPow

+> [!IMPORTANT]
+> **Maintainer Rules of Engagement & Workflow**: Before making any changes, review the established rules and workflow in [`docs/development/MAINTAINER_RULES.md`](./development/MAINTAINER_RULES.md).
+These rules are non-negotiable.

+Welcome, and thank you for your interest in contributing to the BluPow project!
+This document provides guidelines to ensure a smooth development process.

 # 🤝 Contributing to BluPow Integration

 Thank you for your interest in contributing to the BluPow Home Assistant integration!
 We welcome contributions from the community and are excited to work with you.